-Katharine Hepburn Survives an Actual Hurricane, Golfs with Howard Hughes, Flies with Jimmy Stewart, and Pulls Off the Most Epic Comeback in Hollywood History.
+Katharine Hepburn Survives an Actual Hurricane, Golfs with Howard Hughes, Flies with Jimmy Stewart, and Pulls Off an Epic Hollywood Comeback.
 From 1940, it's The Philadelphia Story.

 Isn't She Yar: Katharine Hepburn & The Philadelphia Story Comeback